-The President's and Dean's Lists are compiled at the end of the Fall and Spring semesters to recognize FXUA's high-achieving academic students in degree programs.
+The President's and Dean's Lists are compiled at the end of the Fall and Spring semesters to recognize FXUA's highachieving academic students in degree programs.
 The list consists of names of students who meet the criteria for that semester as outlined below.

-President's List Requirements Undergraduate Students Graduate Students 1 Minimum GPA 4.00 4.00 2 Minimum credit hours attempted and earned 12 9 3 Minimum grade A А 4 Other requirements No I, U or F Only required grades for the intended program are considered
+President's List # Requirements Undergraduate Students Graduate Students

+1 Minimum GPA 4.00 4.00

+2 Minimum credit hours attempted and earned 12 9

+3 Minimum grade A А

+• No I, U or F

+Only required grades for the intended program

+4 Other requirements are considered

 Dean's List

 Requirements Undergraduate Students Graduate Students

 1 Minimum GPA 3.75 3.90

-Minimum credit hours attempted and

-2 earned 12 9
+2 Minimum credit hours attempted and earned 12 9

 3 Minimum grade C+ B+

 • No I, U or F

-Only required grades for the intended
+Only required grades for the intended program

-4 Other requirements program are considered
+4 Other requirements are considered